Activists who defended VP Harris now mobilizing for Supreme Court pick

 In an interview, Rep. Karen Bass (D-Calif.), who was vetted by Biden as a potential running mate, said she turned to her competitors for support at times.
 Bass, along with Rep. Val Demings (D-Fla.) and Susan Rice, a former ambassador to the United Nations, would text one another when negative news stories came out.

 Toward the end of the selection process, Bass noticed that a narrative had developed suggesting animosity between her and Harris, a U.S. senator from her home state.
-Bass discussed it with Harris when they both attended a memorial service for former congressman John Lewis in Washington, assuring Harris it wasn’t true.
+Bass discussed it with Harris when they both attended a memorial service for congressman John Lewis in Washington, assuring Harris it wasn’t true.

-“I just said, ‘You know, I’m standing with you, and I’m not going to let anybody pit us against each other,’” Bass recalled.
+“I just said, ‘You know, I’m standing with you, and I’m not going to let anybody pit us against each other,’ ” Bass recalled.

 Bass, who is now campaigning for mayor of Los Angeles, said the process has helped her in her current race, and that Angelenos come up to her and remember that she was under consideration.